 Quite literally long days when you’re crossing time-zones.

 At first the flight is great.
 There is plenty of technology and entertainment to get your head around, and internet on board is great.
-That takes about 2 hours to wear off, the it becomes very dull.
+That takes about 2 hours to wear off, then it becomes very dull.
 I’m sure plane seats could recline further in the old days, and discomfort slowly sets in.
 After 10 hours you’ve definitely had enough!

 The flight was half an hour late into Hong Kong, and since we’re taking bags for family we had to wait at the carousel as well.
 How I hate the luggage carousel.